devicetree-org/lopper/README-architecture.txt

 # are peristent and hence collection of data can be done, as the following examples
 # show.
 #
+# The 'code' property contains the block of python code to be executed.
+Note, that
+# since this is compiled with dtc, you cannot use quotes " within the code, and
+# should use single quotes ' instead.
+#
+# The 'options' property in a code lop is of the format:
+#
+#    <variable name>:<value>
+#
+# Lopper will arrange for a variable to be available to the python code under
+# that name, with the specified value.
+#
+#
 # See README.pydoc for details of the code execution environment

                 lop_15_1 {